WHKW: Multiple ownership changes

 The station would be repeatedly sold, merged into, and divested in the span of two years, brought on by deregulation in the wake of the Telecommunications Act of 1996.
-In order to complete their $620 million purchase of Nationwide Communications, WKNR was traded by Jacor to Capstar Broadcasting on August 10, 1998, in exchange for WTAE in Pittsburgh.
+To complete their $620 million purchase of Nationwide Communications, WKNR was traded by Jacor to Capstar Broadcasting on August 10, 1998, in exchange for WTAE in Pittsburgh.
 WKNR program director Marvin Durant expressed uncertainty over the station's future, but cited the local shows and Rome's show as "doing well"; following the ownership trade, The Fabulous Sports Babe was replaced with a local afternoon show hosted by Kenny Roda.
 Jim Rome's show in particular experienced unlikely success on WKNR given his unconventional on-air presentation that appealed to a younger audience.
 The station first hosted a "tour stop" for Rome at the Cleveland State Convocation Center on January 23, 1999, with over 13,000 in attendance and multiple Cleveland professional athletes and coaches as guests.
 A second live event for Rome took place on June 10, 1999, at the Blossom Music Center in Cuyahoga Falls, with a similarly large audience.
 Under Capstar, WKNR attempted a bid for broadcast rights to the expansion Cleveland Browns franchise, but lost out to Jacor and WMJI.